Virtual organization: Definition

-Unfortunately, it is quite hard to find a precise and fixed definition of fundamental notions such as virtual organization or virtual company.
-The term virtual organization ensued from the phrase "virtual reality", whose purpose is to look like reality by using electronic sounds and images.
+The term "virtual organization", which emerged in reference to the phrase "virtual reality" lacks a widely-accepted fixed definition.
 The term virtual organization implies the novel and innovative relationships between organizations and individuals.
 Technology and globalization both support this particular type of organization.

 Virtual can be defined as "not physically existing as such but made by software to appear to do so", in other words "unreal but looking real".
 This definition precisely outlines the leading principle of this unconventional organization, which holds the form of a real (conventional) corporation from the outside but does not actually exist physically and implicates an entirely digital process relying on independents web associates.
 Thus, virtual organizations are centred on technology and position physical presence in the background.
 Virtual organizations possess limited physical resources as value is added through (mobile) knowledge rather than (immovable) equipment.

 Virtual organizations necessitate associations, federations, relations, agreements and alliance relationships as they essentially are partnership webs of disseminated organizational entities or self-governing corporations.

 In the USA groups of people can assemble online and enter into an agreement to work together toward a for-profit goal, with or without having to formally incorporate or form a traditional company.
 A virtual corporation (S corporation or LLC) may be required to maintain a registered agent with a physical address but it can be started, operated and terminated without any of the principals ever being in each other's physical presence.
 Global Healthcare Marketing and Communications, LLC (Global HMC) is an example of a virtual corporation operating worldwide sans bricks or mortar.
 The company provides medical education services to major pharmaceutical companies and the business model differs significantly from traditional medical education agencies with a physical presence.